 How is Ticlopidine Supplied

-The information in this leaflet is intended to help you use Ticlopidine hydrochloride tablets safely.
+The information in this leaflet is intended to help you use Ticlopidine HCl Tablets safely.
 Please read the leaflet carefully.
-Although it does not contain all the detailed medical information that is provided to your doctor, it provides facts about Ticlopidine hydrochloride tablets that are important for you to know.
-If you still have questions after reading this leaflet or if you have questions at any time during your treatment with Ticlopidine hydrochloride tablets, check with your doctor.
+Although it does not contain all the detailed medical information that is provided to your doctor, it provides facts about Ticlopidine HCl Tablets that are important for you to know.
+If you still have questions after reading this leaflet or if you have questions at any time during your treatment with Ticlopidine hydrochloride, check with your doctor.

-Stroke Patients: Ticlopidine hydrochloride tablets are recommended to help reduce your risk of having a stroke, but only for patients who have had a stroke or early stroke warning symptoms while on aspirin, or for those who have these symptoms but are intolerant or allergic to aspirin.
+Stroke Patients: Ticlopidine is recommended to help reduce your risk of having a stroke, but only for patients who have had a stroke or early stroke warning symptoms while on aspirin, or for those who have these symptoms but are intolerant or allergic to aspirin.

-Stent Patients: Ticlopidine hydrochloride tablets are recommended with aspirin for up to 30 days in patients who have had a stent implanted in their coronary arteries to reduce the risk of blood clots forming inside the stent.
+Stent Patients: Ticlopidine is recommended with aspirin for up to 30 days in patients who have had a stent implanted in their coronary arteries to reduce the risk of blood clots forming inside the stent.